kaltura/playkit-js-google-tag-manager/docs/guide.md

 ```
 **The full list of events can be found [here](https://github.com/kaltura/playkit-js/blob/master/src/event/event-type.js)**

-In order get our costume event payload under the `Value` field in `Tag Configuration` tab,
+In order get our costume event payload under the **Value** field in **Tag Configuration** tab,

 Open your [Google Tag Manager](https://tagmanager.google.com) Workspace,

 Go to: **Variables > User-Defined Variables > New > Choose variable type > Data Layer Variable** , and then put the string`'payload'`
 under the **Data Layer Variable Name**  field.

-Now, you can select thet variable from the list in `Value` field in the `Tag Configuration` tab.
+Now, you can select thet variable from the list in the `Value` field on the `Tag Configuration` tab.

-### Triggering elements clicks
+### Triggering player UI elements clicks

 In order to trigger Some Player Elements Clicks when condition of CSS selectors are true,
-You should only use the 'Click Classes' option of the conditions list, out elements do not contain
+You should use the 'Click Classes' option of the conditions list.

-id's selector but only css classes
+Player elements do not contain id's selector but only css classes.

 ![Screen-Shot-GTM-Dashborrd-Trigger-Configuration](./images/Screen-Shot-GTM-Dashborrd-Trigger-Configuration.png)